Nutter Butter Bars are a simple one-bowl dessert bar recipe made with creamy or chunky peanut butter, topped with rich chocolate ganache.

 Have I whet your appetite?
 Then it’s time to bake a batch for yourself.
 Happy Cooking!

-And, for more delicious dessert bar recipes, be sure to check out Wisconsin Homemaker’s Recipe Section.
+For more delicious ideas for bars and cookies, be sure to check out Wisconsin Homemaker’s Recipe Section.

 Nutter Butter Bars